 I promise that the recipe isn’t hard to follow.
 I also included step-by-step process shots for easy visual instructions.
 You can find the list of ingredients, measurements, nutrition facts, and instructions in the printable recipe below.

 - Process the dry ingredients in a blender, then transfer them to a mixing bowl.

-- Add wet ingredients and stir with a whisk or hand mixer.
+- Add the wet ingredients and stir with a whisk or hand mixer.

 - Grate the zucchini.